 Rocket Fuel for your Body- Glucose is always circulating in your blood and is the ‘rocket fuel’ for fast paced workouts or races.
 In fact, without glucose you are going nowhere fast.
 Your body can produce glucose in two different ways.
 The first, which also is the most efficient, is by utilizing the glycogen that’s found in your muscles and liver.
 This is a fairly fast and efficient method that can deliver a quick supply of glucose to fuel your workout.
 The downside is that we only have a couple hours worth of this stored glycogen at best.

 The alternative option is for your body to convert non-carbohydrate sources like protein and fat into glucose.
 Even though we have days and days of fuel stored as protein and fat in our body, this option can be quite inefficient.
-Its important to know your pre-exercise glycogen levels and the pace at which you are exercising will determine what fuel your body uses.
+The pace at which you are exercising will determine what fuel your body uses.
 To a lesser degree your body’s own efficiency also determines what fuel is used.

 Avoid ‘hitting the wall’- Your intensity determines whether your body utilizes fat or carbohydrates to fuel your workout.
 For an all-out sprint, your body will use glucose- the most efficient fuel to drive the working muscles.
 At a slower pace, or in a situation where you have burned your glycogen, your body will breakdown stored fat for fuel.
 Remember: your body has to convert fat to usable glucose in order to fuel the workout.
 It’s this inefficiency or slow rate at which your body converts the fuel source that causes you, or forces you, to only use this fuel during slow paced workouts.
 The dreaded ‘bonk’ is one of those times where you have run out of stored glycogen and you get the sensation of having no energy and being in an extreme state of exhaustion.